torvalds/linux/Documentation/driver-api/usb/hotplug.rst

 =================

-In hotpluggable busses like USB (and Cardbus PCI), end-users plug devices into the bus with power on.
+In hotpluggable buses like USB (and Cardbus PCI), end-users plug devices into the bus with power on.
 In most cases, users expect the devices to become immediately usable.
 That means the system must do many things, including: